 ALSO READSwaraj India holds candlelight vigil for Gauri Lankesh Air India flight ferries bodies of bus crash victims to Indore India Blue vs India Red Duleep Trophy match ends in a draw Will be huge loss if India team pulls out of CT: Amla, Miller Air India plans northeast expansion, to inject more flights

+Guardian aims to make GNC range available at 4000 stores across all metros and Tier 1 towns by 2020, the release said.
 "Indians today face serious issues due to lack of complete nutrition.
 The irregular lifestyle has led to a gap in nutrition that may not be fulfilled by daily food intake.
 We have launched GNC products to India that are proven globally to have delivered desired results.
 We hope that through the comprehensive range, GNC would be able to guide consumers towards better way of living," Guardian Healthcare executive chairman Ashutosh Taparia said.